sandialabs/slycat/docs/manual/VariableTable.rst

 Variable Table
 --------------
-The *Variable Table* provides access to the original numeric variable values for each simulation run.
+The *Variable Table* at the bottom of Figure 23 provides access to the original numeric variable values for each simulation run.
 It is essentially an interactive version of the original table data, where each column represents a single variable and each row contains the variable values for a single ensemble member.
 Within the table, the cell backgrounds take on one of four color-encodings: input variables are green, outputs are lavender, non-designated variables are white, and the elements of the selected variable are individually colored by their value using the current color map (see Color Themes).
 Coloring table elements by value highlights the selected color-coding variable, while concurrently providing color correspondence between rows and scatterplot points.
 The interactive capabilities of the table include: sorting within columns, column (variable) selection, and row (simulation) selection.

 .. figure:: Figure23.png
    :align: center